Ivorforce/NumDot/docs/how-to-install/how-to-install.rst

 Asset Library (recommended)
 ---------------------------

 The easiest way to install NumDot is through the asset library.
-This is not yet supported (but will be very soon!).
+Simply search for ``NumDot`` and click ``Download``.

+You can also find the entry online: `NumDot on the Godot Asset Library <https://godotengine.org/asset-library/asset/3351>`_.

 Manual Download
 ---------------